AmaanSayyad/E-learning_Crypto/README.md

 ## Getting Started

-- Clone the repo to your local environment, you have to seperately install all the dependencies for backend and frontend.
+- Clone the repo to your local environment, you have to separately install all the dependencies for backend and frontend.

 ---